 Response - No changes are proposed in the right of way unless required by Engineering and Parks Departments.
+Sidewalk, curb and gutter replacements are proposed in the civil drawing set.
+Street trees are under consideration by the Parks Department.
 Two non-historic sheds sit in the alley and are proposed to be demolished.

-1.3 Remove driveways or parking areas accessed directly from the street if they were not part of the original development of the site.

-- Do not introduce new curb cuts on streets. - Non-historic driveways accessed from the street should be removed if they can be relocated to the alley.
+- 1.3 Remove driveways or parking areas accessed directly from the street if they were not part of the original development of the site. - Do not introduce new curb cuts on streets. - Non-historic driveways accessed from the street should be removed if they can be relocated to the alley.

-1.4 Design a new driveway or improve an existing driveway in a manner that minimizes its visual impact.

-- If an alley exists at the site, the new driveway must be located off it. - Tracks, gravel, light grey concrete with minimal seams, or similar materials are appropriate for driveways on Aspen Victorian properties.
+- 1.4 Design a new driveway or improve an existing driveway in a manner that minimizes its visual impact. - If an alley exists at the site, the new driveway must be located off it. - Tracks, gravel, light grey concrete with minimal seams, or similar materials are appropriate for driveways on Aspen Victorian properties.